mjakuipers/TULIP-DevBoard/README.md

 # TULIP-DevBoard and TULIP-Module
-README for the TULIP4041 DevBoard
+README for the TULIP4041 DevBoard and Module.

+To order, contact me directly with your email address to receive an order form.

 Please be aware that the firmware files are in the TULIP4041-P2/build subdirectory.
 The firmware files are:
    - tulip4041_module.uf2      For the TULIP Module